"How close is the glacier?" Ask in Anchorage, and you might get a chuckle. The local's answer – “which one?” – hints at how many are nearby.

-They are also incredibly close.
-With more than 50 glaciers within a day’s travel from Anchorage, this three-day adventure visits some of the biggest and best and includes many different ways to enjoy them without a lot of effort.
+With more than 60 glaciers within a day’s travel from Anchorage, this three-day adventure visits some of the biggest and best and includes many different ways to enjoy them without a lot of effort.

 Day 1: Hike It ,Then Drink It All In

 Start the day in Portage Valley with an easy walk to Byron Glacier.
 The hanging glacier’s name honors famous poet Lord Byron.
 The view might spark poetic inspiration, but the short, flat trail won’t cause any perspiration.
 Stop off at the Begich-Boggs visitor center after the hike for more info on the special connection between the Portage Valley and glaciers.

 Get a different perspective on Portage’s glaciers.
 A ship named the Ptarmigan cruises the lake to the face of Portage Glacier, the largest glacier in the valley and one of the most popular in all of Alaska.
 You’ll learn how Portage Glacier carved the landscape, leaving features etched in rock on its retreat.